Skip to main content

 • If the notice is sent directly to the PI, a copy should be forwarded to SPARCS immediately.
 SPARCS will work with the GBO to evaluate the notice and plan a formal response to the sponsor.

-• Important: In the event of early termination, all required reports, such as financial, technical, and patents, must still be provided to the sponsor.
+• Important: In the event of early termination, all required reports, including financial, technical, and patent reports, must still be provided to the sponsor.

-• A PMR should be submitted with the dates for the termination, the unobligated balance and a justification for the early termination.
+• A PMR should be submitted, including the termination dates, the unobligated balance, and a justification for the early termination.

-7. Stop Work Order is a formal notice to cease or hold work on a contract.
-If not followed by an order to resume work, it amounts to the termination of the contract.
+7. A stop work order is a formal notice to cease or hold work on a contract.
+If not followed by an order to resume work, it constitutes termination of the contract.

-• Stop-work orders may be used, when appropriate, in any negotiated fixed-price or cost-reimbursement supply, research, and development, or service contract if work stoppage may be required for reasons such as advancement in the state-of-the-art, production or engineering breakthroughs, or realignment of programs.
+• Stop-work orders may be used, when appropriate, in any negotiated fixed-price or cost-reimbursement supply, research, and development, or service contract if a work stoppage may be required for reasons such as advances in the state of the art, production or engineering breakthroughs, or realignment of programs.

-• Generally, a stop-work order will be issued only if it is advisable to suspend work pending a decision by the Government and a supplemental agreement providing for the suspension is not feasible.
+• Generally, a stop-work order will be issued only if it is advisable to suspend work pending a Government decision, and a supplemental agreement to provide for the suspension is not feasible.
 Stop-work orders shall not be used in place of a termination notice after a decision to terminate has been made.

 • Stop-work orders should include